-Children finding the different items on the yarn bombed tree
+Children finding the different

+items on the yarn bombed tree

-are all invited to come along to our club room to peruse the many items available for sale.
-With the colder weather approaching, this will be a good opportunity to buy some quality hand crafted items for yourself annual SALE OF WORK or as gifts.
+We will be holding our annual SALE OF WORK Easter Saturday and you are all invited to come along to our club room to peruse the many items available for sale.
+With the colder weather approaching, this will be a good opportunity to buy some quality hand crafted items for yourself or as gifts.